 b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
-Prior to the selections of detainee, the auditor met with the PREA compliance manager, medical, mental health and case manager.
-The PCM reviewed the database of detainees identified in the target population and medical and mental health identified detainees that were captured in the database.
-The auditor also questioned the Lt. in charge of segregation and the facility administrator.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+I interviewed the staff that supervises the restrictive housing unit and the facility administrator.
 70. Provide any additional comments regarding selecting or interviewing targeted inmates/residents/detainees (e.g., any populations you oversampled, barriers to completing interviews): No text provided.
 Staff, Volunteer, and Contractor Interv views Random Staff Interviews 71.
-Enter the total number of RANDOM STAFF who were interviewed: 18 72.
-Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None 73.
-Were you able to conduct the minimum number of RANDOM STAFF interviews?
-Yes No 74.
+Enter the total number of RANDOM STAFF who were interviewed: 20 72.
+Select which characteristics you \square Length of tenure in the facility considered when you selected RANDOM STAFF interviewees: (select all that apply) Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None 73.
+Were you able to conduct the minimum number of RANDOM STAFF ● Yes interviews?
+No 74.
 Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): No text provided.

-Specialized Staff, Volunteers, and Contractor Interviews

-Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the specialized staff duties.
 Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.

-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 11 76.
+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 12 76.
 Were you able to interview the Agency Head?
-Yes No 77.
-Were you able to interview the Warden/Facility Director/Superintendent or their designee?
-Yes No 78.
+77. Were you able to interview the Warden/Facility Director/Superintendent or their designee?
+YesNo 78.
 Were you able to interview the PREA Coordinator?
-Yes No 79.
+YesNo 79.
 Were you able to interview the PREA Compliance Manager?
 Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this Agency contract administrator audit from the list below: (select all that apply) Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff Intake staff
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this Agency contract administrator audit from the list below: (select all that apply) Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ■ Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff

 Other

-81. Did you interview VOLUNTEERS who may have contact with inmates/ • Yes
+81. Did you interview VOLUNTEERS who may have contact with inmates/ Yes

+residents/detainees in this facility? ● No

+82. Did you interview CONTRACTORS who may have contact with inmates/ Yes

-residents/detainees in this facility?
-No
+residents/detainees in this facility? ○ No

 a.
-Enter the total number of VOLUNTEERS who were interviewed: 1
+Enter the total number of CONTRACTORS who were interviewed: 3

 b.
-Select which specialized VOLUNTEER role(s) were interviewed as part of this Education/programming

-audit from the list below: (select all that apply) Medical/dental

-Mental health/counseling

-Religious

-Other

-82. Did you interview CONTRACTORS who may have contact with inmates/ • Yes

-residents/detainees in this facility?
-No

-a.
-Enter the total number of CONTRACTORS who were interviewed: 2

-b.
 Select which specialized CONTRACTOR role(s) were interviewed as part of this Security/detention

 audit from the list below: (select all that apply) Education/programming

 Medical/dental

 Food service

 Maintenance/construction

 Other

 83. Provide any additional comments regarding selecting or interviewing specialized staff.
-Commissary staff
+Commissary and sanitation staff.